johanmontorfano/joogle/README.md

     - [ ] Scoring based on external links.
     - [X] Use robots.txt and sitemaps, allowing to only submit a domain name and a sitemap URL to the indexer and the bot will do everything by itself.
+    - [ ] Avoid indexing pages that returned a non-succesful HTTP code.
 - [ ] Search improvements
     - [ ] Implement result pagination instead of the 100's result limit.
     - [ ] Implement localization segregated search.